KarMiles/hotel-maintenance/README.md

 6\.
 As a user I want clear information about urgency of any reported issue to help me in prioritization of work given to members of my team (Leader of the Maintenance Team).

 7\.
-As a user I want clear information about nature of any reported issue to help me in deciding on delegating tasks to members of my team and outsorcing work to other supliers (Leader of the Maintenance Team).
+As a user I want clear information about nature of any reported issue to help me in deciding on delegating tasks to members of my team and outsourcing work to other supliers (Leader of the Maintenance Team).

 9\.
 As a site owner I want a smooth flow of information between members of the Front Desk and Maintenance Team for fast response and effective execution of repair works.